Oct 7, 2017

 Now, as for the series itself, I have to say I have a big appreciation for how this topic was handled.
-Works that revolve around adult women AND is taken seriously/isn't just comedy is hard to come by, let alone finding any that are of legitimate quality.
+Works that revolve around adult women AND is taken seriously/isn't just comedy are hard to come by, let alone finding any that are of legitimate quality...

 As a woman in her early-to-mid 20s a lot about this manga hit close to home.
-I don't cosplay nor have I ever actually been to an event (sadly, I live in the countryside so all the good stuff happens too far away...) but I often feel the disapproval of those around me for my interest in anime and manga and go as far as to hide as much as possible, just like the MC does with her cosplay.
+I don't cosplay nor have I ever actually been to an event (sadly, I live in the countryside so all the good stuff happens too far away...) but I often feel the disapproval of those around me for my interest in anime and manga and so I try as hard as possible to hide these interests, just like the MC does.
 The issue of finance is also brought up rather frequently, a struggle I can relate to all too well... these are expensive hobbies, y'all!